 |Weight||4.0 kg / 8.8 lbs||3.4 kg / 7.5 lbs||2.8 kg / 6.1 lbs|

 |Weight||0.6 kg / 1,3 lbs|

 According to their website, the Rubee conversion kit is compatible with 16″- 28″ wheels with a tyre width of 0.5-2.5″ and can be fitted to rigid or full suspension frames.
 I can see potential issues on full-suspension bikes and it’s unlikely this kit could be fitted to a dropper seat post.

 Who is the Rubee X aimed at?

-One of the great things about this system is the ease at which it can be installed and removed.
-If you rely on your bicycle for day to day transport but only need to use e-assist occasionally, then I can see the Rubee being very useful.
+One of the great things about this system is the ease with which it can be installed and removed.
+If you rely on your bicycle for day-to-day transport but only need to use e-assist occasionally, then I can see the Rubee being very useful.

 I’ll be contacting Rubee to see if I can get hold of a sample to review as it looks like an interesting option for someone who wants a quick and simple way to convert a bike to electric.

 I like the fact that it’s a completely integrated system and could be swapped between bikes quite easily.
 This would be especially useful if you had several bikes in your household.

 Anecdotal reports suggest the performance is more than adequate and comparable to similarly powered hub motors.
 The battery range will be modest and even with a full complement of battery packs should give a potential of around 30 miles (48km).